Eye Care

 Likewise, mother nature strategically packages nutrients in foods to optimize their surface area.
 For instance, a piece of salmon contains evenly distributed microscopic oil droplets that significantly increases surface area of the nutrients that are exposed to the gut.

 We took a cue from nature and created a patented technology which packages lipid nutrients in microscopic oil droplets that are stabilized in an emulsion.
-This unique design is specific to our Smart Chews.
+This unique design is specific to our Concordix Supplements.
 You won’t find our patented emulsification system in any other delivery system in the market today.

 Sugar-free & natural flavors